top of page

 Essential oils can help with reducing labour pain and anxiety, according to a 2020 systemic review.
 Most commonly lavender, which when inhaled has been shown to significantly decrease pain intensity during labour (Tabatabaeichehr M, Mortazavi H. 2020)

-Other aromatherapy oils also proved beneficial, such as Jasmine, Geranuim and Chamomile.
+Other aromatherapy oils also proved beneficial, such as Jasmine, Geranium and Chamomile.

 You could use a diffuser or place the oil on a handkerchief.
 You could also combine aromatherapy with other comfort measures such as massage, acupressure and water.